-Constitutional attorney and author John W. Whitehead is founder and president The Rutherford Institute.
-His books Battlefield America: The War on the American People and A Government of Wolves: The Emerging American Police State are available at www.amazon.com.
-He can be contacted at johnw@rutherford.org.
+Constitutional attorney and author John W. Whitehead is founder and president of The Rutherford Institute.
+His most recent books are the best-selling Battlefield America: The War on the American People, the award-winning A Government of Wolves: The Emerging American Police State, and a debut dystopian fiction novel, The Erik Blair Diaries.
+Whitehead can be contacted at staff@rutherford.org.